NodeMixaholic/duckbart/README.md

 # duckbart
-A FOSS Alternative to BingGPT
+A FOSS Alternative to BingGPT, under a modified MIT license.

 ## NOTE!